 SLR Limit:

-The Statutory Liquidity Ratio (SLR) is a regulatory tool used by the Reserve Bank of India (RBI) to regulate the liquidity in the banking system.
+The Statutory Liquidity Ratio is a regulatory tool used by the Reserve Bank of India to regulate liquidity in the banking system.
 The objectives of SLR are as follows:

 The SLR requirement encourages banks to invest in government securities, which are considered safe and highly liquid.
 This helps to finance government projects and initiatives, which can contribute to economic development.